ray-project/ray/doc/source/serve/production-guide/index.md

 ```

 The generated version of this file contains an `import_path`, `runtime_env`, and configuration options for each deployment in the application.
 The application needs the `torch` and `transformers` packages, so modify the `runtime_env` field of the generated config to include these two pip packages.
-Save this config locally in `serve_config.yaml` to follow along.
+Save this config locally in `serve_config.yaml`.

 ```yaml
 proxy_location: EveryNode